Donor Profile

 What are the details of the US' ODA budget?

 The overall US foreign assistance funding level for FY2023 (October to September) was enacted at US$61.6 billion in non-emergency funding and US$2.1 billion in base emergency funding.
 That figure excludes the approximately US$19 billion in emergency funding, which primarily went to Ukraine.
 FY2024 enacted totals were US$57.5 billion for non-emergency funding and US$2.5 billion in base-emergency funding.
-The FY2025 totals includes US$64.4 billion in non-emergency funding.
+The FY2025 budget proposal totals include US$64.4 billion in non-emergency funding.

 The US does not have a dedicated ODA budget.
 Rather, the federal budget is divided into budget ‘functions’ that include all spending on an issue, sourced from various appropriations bills.
 Almost all development-related spending is within Budget Function 150, commonly referred to as the IAB, which includes ODA-accountable funding and non - ODA money, such as operating embassies, military assistance, and promotion of US exports.